httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 document's "site for cookies".

 Shared workers may be bound to multiple documents at once.
-As it is quite possible for those documents to have distinct "site for cookie" values, the worker's "site for cookies" will be the empty string in cases where the values diverge, and the shared value in cases where the values agree.
+As it is quite possible for those documents to have distinct "site for cookies" values, the worker's "site for cookies" will be an origin set to a globally unique identifier in cases where the values are not all same-site with the worker's origin, and the worker's origin in cases where the values agree.

-Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a registrable domain, or the empty string):
+Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies":

-1. Let `site` be `worker`'s origin's host's registrable domain.
+1. Let `site` be `worker`'s origin.

 2. For each `document` in `worker`'s Documents:

     1. Let `document-site` be `document`'s "site for cookies" (as defined in {{document-requests}}).

-    2. If `document-site` is not an exact match for `site`, return the empty string.
+    2. If `document-site` is not same-site with `site`, return an origin set to a globally unique identifier.

 3. Return `site`.